alexlarcheveque-zz/ML-ImageRecognition/README.md

 # ML-ImageRecognition
 Using Machine Learning w/ Tensorflow to recognize handwriting letters.
+Using logistical regression to solve for these problems.
+Accuracy: ~93%